PauseAI/pauseai-website/src/posts/learn.md

 - [FutureSociety](https://thefuturesociety.org/about-us/)
 - [Conjecture](https://www.conjecture.dev/).
 Start-up that is working on AI alignment and AI policy.
 - [Existential Risk Observatory](https://existentialriskobservatory.org/).
 Dutch organization that is informing the public on x-risks and studying communication strategies.
+- [Center for AI Safety](https://www.safe.ai/) (CAIS) is a research center at the Czech Technical University in Prague.

 ## Books